volks73/cargo-wix/README.md

 ## Quick Start

-Start a command prompt (cmd.exe) and the execute the following commands:
+Start a command prompt (cmd.exe) and then execute the following commands:

 ```dos
 C:\>cargo install cargo-wix